 Tullio Vardanega – Italy

 Erhard Ploedereder – Germany

+Regrets

-Based on Document N 1425 02 October 2024 which was based on N1417.
+Based on Document N 1435 6 November 2024 which was based on N1429.

 All issues discussed are captured in the document, either as comments or resolved issues.

 Key for comments:

 Copyright notice

 This ISO document is a working draft or committee draft and is copyright-protected by ISO.
 While the reproduction of working drafts or committee drafts in any form for use by participants in the ISO standards development process is permitted without prior permission from ISO, neither this document nor any extract from it may be reproduced, stored or transmitted in any form for any other purpose without prior written permission from ISO.
 Requests for permission to reproduce this document for the purpose of selling it should be addressed as shown below or to ISO's member body in the country of the requester: